Shopify image optimization is something you can’t underestimate. Even the smallest Shopify stores feature many product and collection images.

 Poorly optimized images will increase your store’s load time massively.
 And we all know that no one likes a slow website.
 This is especially important for your Shopify store's mobile optimization.

-In this guide, we will cover eight steps for effective Shopify image optimization.
+In this guide, we will cover 9 steps for effective Shopify image optimization.
 Follow them and your store will load fast, rank well on search engines, and hit all-time highs for conversion rates.

 What is image optimization?

-Image optimization is a process of compressing and resizing images while retaining their quality to provide a smooth user experience and improve search engine rankings.
-It also includes adding text attributes, such as captions, optimized titles and most notably alt texts.
+Optimizing images is one of the main best Shopify SEO practices and is crucial to provide a smooth user experience and potentially improve search engine rankings.
+The process also includes adding or improving text attributes, such as captions, optimized titles, and most notably alt texts.

 How to optimize images for Shopify

-Here are eight main steps for Shopify image optimization:
+Here are nine main steps for Shopify image optimization:

 1. Compress images

-Shopify serves WebP and takes care of your thumbnails.
-While this is a helpful start, you should always be looking to further compress your images and get your Shopify store load speed as fast as possible.
+Shopify serves WebP file format when supported by browsers and takes care of your thumbnails.
+While this is a helpful start, you should always be looking to further compress your images and improve your Shopify store speed.

-Aiming for file sizes of 70KB or lower is a good general target, though this may depend on the quality of the image you need.
+Aiming for file sizes of 70KB or lower is a good general target, though this may depend on the image quality you’re striving for.

-So how do you reduce image file sizes?
+So, how do you reduce image file size?

 Your first option is to manually reduce file sizes using Photoshop or a similar program.
 This process is about changing the amount of image data available, either by reducing the number of pixels or changing the pixel dimensions of an image using the Image size dialog box.